sparkney/danceguide/index.md

 Just download the SparkneyDance30.jar file and put it in your calss path.

 # How to begin
-The quickest way to try it out, just fire up a JSP-page and do the dance.
+The quickest way to try it out, just fire up a JSP-page and do some dancing.

 ```jsp
 <%@page import="com.sparkney.dance.core.*"%>